ably/open-specs/README.md

 1. Make sure you have [Postman](https://www.postman.com/) installed.

-2. Start Postman and selct File > Import from the main menu.
+2. Start Postman and select "File > Import" from the main menu.
 The import dialog is displayed:

 ![Postman import dialog](./images/postman-import.png "Postman import dialog")